Showing posts with label South-Dakota. Show all posts

 The Roosevelt Gate, North Entrance to Yellowstone

 The green section of the road is open all year round and the only section accessible in winter.
-Parts of the other roads are open only to Snow mobiles and Snow vehicles.
+Parts of the other roads are open only to Snowmobiles and Snow vehicles.

-Elk, Big horn sheep and the Pronghorn
+Elk, Big horn sheep, and the Pronghorn

-Travertine terrace with orange yellow sulphur melts
+Travertine terrace with orange-yellow sulphur melts

-The mammoth terrace is the world's largest calcium carbonate depositing spring
+The Mammoth Terrace is the world's largest calcium carbonate-depositing spring

 Lodgepole pines (Pinus contorta var. latifalia - these pines are twisted in other parts, hence the nomenclature 'contorta' but the rocky mountain variety grows straight) make up 80% of the canopy in Yellowstone.
 Interesting article on why the forest fires are important in the park: article